angrybacon/doomsday-wiki/markdown/articles/2018/12/13/primer.md

 ## How to Win Games

 Doomsday is a Storm deck.
-As such, this deck has (barring certain sideboard options) 2 cards that are capable of ending games, both utilizing the Storm mechanic.
+As such, this deck has (barring certain sideboard options) 2 cards that are capable of ending games, both utilizing the _Storm_ mechanic.
 Most games will be won with Tendrils of Agony, but sometimes Empty the Warrens is your best option.
 This list has 2 classes of Tendrils kills: Doomsday kills, and "natural" Tendrils kills.

 ### Killing with Doomsday

-Doomsday functions as a Storm engine by tutoring up whatever 5 cards you need to generate lethal storm.
+Doomsday functions as a _Storm_ engine by tutoring up whatever 5 cards you need to generate lethal _Storm_.
 Typically one of these cards is Infernal Contract, and one is Tendrils of Agony.
-The reamining cards usually generate mana.
+The remaining cards usually generate mana.

 #### Basic Piles